-If a state of national emergency is declared by the Minister of Emergency Management, this supersedes any declaration of local emergency.
+If a state of national emergency is declared by the Minister for Emergency Management, it may supersede any local declaration.

 Declaring for an Offshore Island

 The offshore islands of Whakaari, Motiti, Tūhua, Moutohorā, do not have an elected Mayor and therefore do not have an elected individual able to declare a state of emergency under Section 25(5) of the CDEM Act 2002.